niMgnoeSeeL/nimgnoeseel.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper "Extrapolating coverage rate in greybox fuzzing" has been accepted to ICSE 2024!
+:tada: Our paper "Extrapolating coverage rate in greybox fuzzing" has been accepted to ICSE 2024!